-While both influenced by ethical frameworks, and serving as a guide for classes of ethical behavior, a full discussion of the legal issues surrounding computer science security research is beyond the scope of this paper.
-Interested readers are encouraged to examine an increasing body of work in this field [11, 52, 43].
+While both influenced by ethical frameworks, and serving as a guide for classes of ethical behavior, a full discussion of the legal issues surrounding computer security research is beyond the scope of this paper.
+Interested readers are encouraged to examine an increasing body of work in this area.
+[13, 66, 50, 28]